About Us overview

 The Evolution of Tree of New America (TONA)

-October - December 2024: Strategic Growth and Operational DevelopmentTONA's founders took decisive action to accelerate MKP's expansion.
-They implemented key operational strategies, including detailed strategic planning, targeted content creation, proactive community outreach, and technology solutions to streamline operations.
+October - December 2024: Strategic Growth and Operational DevelopmentTONA's founders took decisive action to assist MKP by facilitating various services where they could.
+They created a detailed strategic plan that focused on a rebranding effort, targeted content creation, proactive community outreach, and technology solutions to streamline operations.

 Simultaneously, they drove a continuous website redesign and brand development initiative, aiming to establish MKP as a prominent leader in the mobile pop-up pantry space.
 A user-friendly calendar was added during the website redesign, ensuring the community could easily find upcoming events.